bityoga/fabric_node_sdk_helper/README.md

    5. ## Enroll admin
-        - #### Call this function "once" when your app starts.
+        #### Call this function "once" when your app starts.
         - When this function is called, a **wallet** directory will be created in the current directory
         - Admin user will be enrolled and the certificates will availalble in **wallet** directory
         - If fabric certificates are changed in future, this wallet directory should cleaned, and this function must be called again to get the new certificates
         - check wallet directory
         - a directory named 'admin' will be available
         - certificates for admin will be available under this directory.
-        - sample :
+        #### Example
           ``` Javascript
            // import fabric node sdk helper functions
           const enrollAdmin = require('./fabric_node_sdk_helper/enrollAdmin');